-February 2, 2016, the Company's condensed consolidated financial statements include the assets and liabilities of both iMedical and the reflected in the consolidated financial statements for the periods prior to November 21, 2014, are those of Sensor and are recorded at historical cost basis.
-Effective from November 21, 2014, the Company's financial statements include the assets, liabilities and operations of iMedical.
 Both the Company and iMedical are engaged in research and development activities within the remote monitoring segment of preventative care.
 They are focused on a realizable healthcare business model that has an existing market and commercialization pathway.
 As such, its efforts to date have been devoted in building technology that enables access to this market through the development of a tangible product.

 On February 2, 2016, the Company entered into an Exchange Agreement (the "Exchange Agreement") with 1061806 BC LTD. ("Callco"), a British Columbia corporation and wholly owned subsidiary (incorporated on February 2, 2016), 1062024 B.C.
 LTD., a company existing under the laws of the Province of British Columbia ("Exchangeco"), iMedical Innovation Inc., a company existing under the laws of Canada, and the former shareholders of iMedical, whereby Exchangeco acquired 100% of the outstanding common shares of iMedical, taking into account certain shares pursuant to the Exchange Agreement as further explained in Note 9 to the consolidated financial statements.
 These subsidiaries were solely used for the issuance of exchangeable shares in the reverse merger transaction and have no other transactions or balances.
 After giving effect to this transaction, the Company acquired all of iMedical's assets and liabilities and commenced operations through iMedical.

-As a result of the Share Exchange, iMedical is now a wholly-owned subsidiary of the Company.
-This transaction has been accounted for as reverse merger.
-As the former stockholders of iMedical became the majority stockholders of the Company after amalgamation, this transaction has been accounted for as a reverse merger and was treated as an acquisition of the Company (legal acquirer) and a recapitalization of iMedical (accounting acquirer).
-As iMedical was the accounting acquirer, the results of its operations were carried over.
-Consequently, the assets and liabilities and the historical operations reflected in the consolidated financial statements are those of iMedical and are recorded at historical cost basis.
-These consolidated financial statements have been prepared to reflect recapitalization of capital retroactively adjusting the accounting acquirer's (iMedical) legal capital to reflect the legal capital of the accounting acquiree (Biotricity) pursuant to Exchange Agreement dated February 2, 2016 as explained in above paragraphs and Note 9 to the consolidated financial statements.
+As a result of the Share Exchange, iMedical is now a wholly-owned subsidiary of the Company. transaction has been accounted for as reverse merger.
+As the former stockholders of iMedical became the majority stockholders of the Company after amalgamation, this transaction has been accounted for as a reverse merger and was treated as an acquisition of the acquirer) Company (legal recapitalization of iMedical (accounting acquirer).
+As iMedical was the accounting acquirer, the results of its operations were carried Consequently, the assets and liabilities and the historical operations reflected in the consolidated financial statements are those of iMedical and are recorded at historical cost basis.

+These consolidated financial statements have been prepared to reflect recapitalization of capital retroactively adjusting the accounting acquirer's (iMedical) legal capital to reflect the legal capital of the accounting acquiree (Biotricity) pursuant to Exchange Agreement dated February 2, 2016 as explained in above paragraphs and Note to the consolidated financial statements.
-Basis of 9 Months Ended 12 Months Ended

-Presentation and Measurement Sep.
+Basis of 6 Months Ended 12 Months Ended Presentation and Measurement Jun.
 30, 2016 Dec.
-31, 2015

-Notes

-BASIS OF PRESENTATION AND MEASUREMENT

-consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("US GAAP") for interim financial information and the generally accepted in the United States of America ("US GAAP") and are expressed in United States dollars ("USD").
+31, 2015 Notes BASIS OF PRESENTATION AND MEASUREMENT BASIS OF PRESENTATION AND MEASUREMENT Measurement accounting principles generally accepted in the United States ("US GAAP") for interim financial information and the Securities Exchange Commission ("SEC") instructions to Form 10-Q and Article 8 of SEC Regulation S-X. Accordingly, they do not include all of the information and footnotes required by generally accepted statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") and are expressed in United States dollars ("USD").
 The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary.
-Significant intercompany accounts and transactions have been eliminate
+Significant intercompany accounts and transactions have been eliminated.